Shagan (Irtysh): History

-It is located in the area of the Semipalatinsk Test Site, which was used as the primary testing venue for the Soviet Union's nuclear weapons.
-The river flows along the eastern boundary of the test site and fills the "Atomic Lake" Lake Shagan (or Lake Balapan), a lake created by the Chagan nuclear test.
+The lower course of the Shagan is located in the Balapan Complex area of the Semipalatinsk Polygon, the primary testing venue for the Soviet Union's nuclear weapons.
+The river flows from the western boundary of the test site and fills the "Atomic Lake" Lake Shagan (or Lake Balapan), a lake created by the Chagan nuclear test at the confluence with the Ashchysu.
 The lake was formed at the confluence with the Ashchysu in January 1965.